-Northeast Florida day trips and one tank trips are designed to show you what is probably the most historic part of Florida.
-St. Augustine is the oldest city in American, and Fernandina was Florida's first real significant port.
+Northeast Florida road trips and scenic drives are designed to show you what is probably the most historic part of Florida.

 I-95 is the north-south interstate in this region.
 It comes in from south Georgia and goes all the way down to